 U.S. Highway Numbers:

-Odd Numbers: In U.S. highways, odd numbers indicate north-south routes.
+Odd Numbers: In U.S. Highways, odd numbers indicate north-south routes.
 For example, U.S. 1 connects north and south along the eastern coastline.

 My Antonio |